-3. When you identify the crux sequence or sequences, spend plenty of time sussing out the best moves to surmount the difficulty.
-Be careful in accepting other folk’s beta as the “best way” to do the crux.
-Resolve to test out a couple different sequences of your own creation—there’s nothing wrong with climbing up, “taking” or falling, lowering and doing it all over again a bunch of times.
-Widen your view and search for creative solutions: look for sidepulls, underclings, hand matches, hidden footholds, heel hooks, and unchalked intermediate holds.
-It’s discovering a new handhold, body position, or foot finesse that often makes an impossible-feeling move possible!
+3. Identify the crux sequence(s).
+Then, spend plenty of time sussing out the best moves to surmount the difficulty.
+Don’t automatically accept other people’s beta as the “best way” to do the crux.
+Try out a couple different sequences of your own creation.
+Remember, there’s nothing wrong with climbing up, taking, falling, or lowering and doing it all over again over and over.
+The goal is to figure out all the possible options.
+Widen your view and search for creative solutions: sidepulls, underclings, hand matches, hidden footholds, heel hooks, and unchalked intermediate holds.
+Discovering a new handhold, body position, or foot finesse can unlock a move that felt impossible at first!

 3 Tips for Working Multi-Day Projects

-What To Do When Your Project Becomes a Prison?
+When Your Project Becomes a Prison

-Copyright © 2000–2019 Eric J. Hörst | All Rights Reserved
+Copyright © 2000–2023 Eric J. Hörst | All Rights Reserved